flash62au/WiTcontroller/README.md

     * *AiEsp32RotaryEncoder.h* - search for "Ai Esp32 Rotary Encoder"  Install Version 1.6
     * *Keypad.h* - Search for "Keypad" by Mark Stanley   install version 3.1.1
     * *WiThrottleProtocol.h* - Search for "WiThrottleProtocol" (not "WiThrottle")  Install version 1.0.3 or later if available
-5. These should have been automatically installed when you downloaded the esp32 boards.
+5. These should have been automatically installed when you downloaded the esp32 boards.  *YOU SHOULD NOT NEED TO DO ANYTHING SPECIFIC TO GET THESE*
     * *WiFi.h*  - https://github.com/espressif/arduino-esp32/tree/master/libraries/WiFi
     * *ESPmDNS.h* - https://github.com/espressif/arduino-esp32/blob/master/libraries/ESPmDNS
 6. Copy '**config_network_example.h**' to a new file to '**config_network.h**'.